Murder of Sophie Lancaster: Media reaction

-On 11 March 2011, BBC Radio 4 broadcast the play Black Roses: The Killing of Sophie Lancaster, consisting of poems by Simon Armitage telling the story of Lancaster's life, combined with the personal recollections of her mother.
+On 11 March 2011, BBC Radio 4 broadcast the play Black Roses: The Killing of Sophie Lancaster, consisting of poems by poet, playwright, musician and novelist Simon Armitage telling the story of Lancaster's life, combined with the personal recollections of her mother.
 The role of Lancaster was played by Rachel Austin.
 On 11 October 2015, BBC Four broadcast Black Roses : The Killing of Sophie Lancaster, a 45-minute tribute.
-Her story was told through a sequence of poems by Simon Armitage.
+Her story was told through a sequence of poems by Armitage.
 Lancaster's mother – Sylvia Lancaster – was played by actress Julie Hesmondhalgh.
 She spoke the words of Sylvia Lancaster about the life and death of Sophie (who was played by Austin reprising her role) throughout the programme.

 In June 2017, Robert Maltby gave his first full-length interview on the tenth anniversary of Sophie's murder.
 Maltby revealed that his brain had fully recovered following the attack and he had returned to his art studies but had struggled with depression and could not bring himself to immediately visit Sophie's grave.
 He explained that beyond working with the producers of Murdered for Being Different he had been reluctant to talk about the events due to what he saw as the "patronising" way the crime has been depicted and that he would rather be remembered for his career in art rather than association with the murder.
 He also stated that he did not view Sophie's death as a hate crime and described the media's focus on the goth angle as an "oversimplification of a much broader social issue" and "victim blaming".
-Maltby also revealed that he no longer followed goth fashion, had since entered into a new relationship and planned to move abroad to further his artistic ambitions.
+Maltby also revealed that he was no longer interested in the goth subculture, had since entered into a new relationship, and planned to move abroad to further his artistic ambitions.

 On 18 June 2017, BBC Three released a film based on the events surrounding Lancaster's death, Murdered for Being Different.
 In 2021, it was announced that Lancaster's murder was to inspire a new storyline on Coronation Street, centred around hate crime.
 Character Nina Lucas (Mollie Gallagher) was attacked for her gothic appearance, as was her boyfriend Seb Franklin (Harry Visinoni) who ended up dying in hospital.